Fuzzy the Fuzz Face – Gift PCB

-- It's better to use sockets for the transistors, because that way you can replace them and try different sounds (on the photos we don't use sockets bc we didn't have any lying around).
+- It's better to use sockets for the transistors, because that way you can replace them and try different sounds (on the photos we don't use sockets, we didn't have any lying around).

-- Orientation on the PCB is important for the electrolytic capacitor, the transistors and the potentiometers.
-For the other components: resistors, box cap, ceramic cap, it does not matter.
+- Orientation is important for the electrolytic capacitor, transistors and potentiometers.
+For the other components: resistors, the box cap, the ceramic cap, it does not matter.